cryptomator/docs/source/desktop/adding-vaults.rst

 .. note::

     Always choose a password that's unique across your vaults and accounts.
-    This is espically important if you plan to share a vault with someone.
+    This is especially important if you plan to share a vault with someone.
     Additionally, we recommend sharing passwords only over a secure channel, like PGP encypted emails, or end-to-end encrypted chat apps.

 .. image:: ../img/desktop/add-vault-3.png